Rsync25/awesome-bolt12/README.md

 - [LDK Bindings for Garbage-Collected Languages](https://github.com/lightningdevkit/ldk-garbagecollected) - This repo contains an autogeneration system to generate LDK bindings for garbage-collected languages, currently including Java and TypeScript
 - [Breez SDK](https://github.com/breez/breez-sdk) - The Breez SDK enables mobile developers to integrate Lightning and bitcoin payments into their apps with a very shallow learning curve.
 The use cases are endless – from social apps that want to integrate tipping between users to content-creation apps interested in adding bitcoin monetization
 - [Lightning Network Daemon (LND)](https://github.com/lightningnetwork/lnd) - The Lightning Network Daemon (lnd) - is a complete implementation of a Lightning Network node. lnd has several pluggable back-end chain services including btcd (a full-node), bitcoind, and neutrino (a new experimental light client).
+- [BOLT12 PLayground by Strike](https://github.com/LN-Zap/bolt12-playground) - This Bolt 12 Playground provides a docker stack that comprises of bitcoind, LND, CLN, Eclair and LNDK.
+It connects everything together, initializes wallets, and creates channels between the nodes.

 ### Wallet